Speak to Your Rock! Pt 2 – Do Idle Words Keep You Out of The Promise Land?

 Jesus gives us the spiritual definition of Numbers 14:28 and clarifies a few details that were not clearly given to Moses.
 Many times we will learn that God teaches things in progressive stages.
 He will give us a little bit in one place and let us take it in in small parts and then He will give us a little bit more as we are able to chew and swallow it.
 This way we are not overwhelmed or choked with too much of the new Words of God.
 Paul taught this way also.
 Paul told some I wanted to feed you meat but you were unable to partake and I fed you just soft milk (1 Cor 3:2).
 So God teaches us a few meaty things in Mark 11:23 about how the spiritual law of spoken words work.
 I guess I should start by giving you the context of this verse in Mark 11.
 Jesus was traveling through the countryside and He sees a fig tree with leafs on it.
 Jesus then goes up to the fig tree looking for figs to eat.
 Finding none, Jesus speaks to the fig tree to curse it and the disciples heard Him.
 The next day they all walk by the same fig tree.
 Suddenly one of the disciples notices that the tree was withered and dried up from the roots upward.
 So what was Jesus doing?
 Was Jesus just mad or upset at the tree because it didn’t have any fruit on it?
 No, I do not think so.
 Was Jesus showing off and saying to them “look what I can do and not you”?
 No, I do not think so.
 Did Jesus say “This happened because I’m God and you are not”?
 Again, No, I don’t think so.
 Or was Jesus teaching them and all of us an object lesson on the spiritual law of spoken words?
 I believe that Jesus was telling them a spiritual secret and demonstrating the spiritual law of spoken words to His disciples so that they would learn a valuable lesson in life.
 You’ll have to make up your own mind in what you believe and figure it out if Jesus was talking to you also.
 I would personally pray and ask Him to show you what it means.
 Jesus is no respecter of persons and what He did for one he will do for everyone.

-You see a “disciple” of Christ is a word that means a student, a learner, a pupil.
+You can see that a “disciple” of Christ is a word that means a student, a learner, a pupil.
 Are you one of these?
 Maybe you think you know everything and you are the master?
 If you do you are in trouble and being covered and blinded by your ignorance.
 If you are a Christian you must be a Christ follower forever, a student of Christ forever, or in other words His disciple forever.
 Only He knows everything and we don’t.
 So whatever Jesus says to Matthew, Mark, Luke or John, I believe He is talking to you and I also!
 Please do not think that you know more than they do.
 Learn what Jesus was trying to teach them and we will become what He wanted us to become, more like Him.

 So what was the lesson of Mark 11:23?
 Jesus told them and us that if we would speak to the mountain and believe that what we say would happen, we would get exactly what we say.
 There are so many lessons to learn from this one verse that I cannot teach them all, nor do I claim to know them all.
 A mountain is a symbolic representation of a negative situation or set of circumstances that we are facing, possibly an obstacle, either physical, mental, spiritual, financial or whatever we are faced with that appears to be a challenge.
 Jesus told us to speak to it and tell it to be removed and it would obey us, if we believe.
 Why is it necessary for us to both speak and believe?
 What we say and what we believe represents us putting our faith to work.
 That is the opposite of being idle or unemployed.
 All people both speak and believe either positively or negatively about things that around them.
 They either speak an expect good things to happen or speak and expect bad things to happen to them.
 Speaking and believing involves a decision that we make that even though the problem looks big and impossible to move, Jesus said that it would have to obey us and what we said to it would have to be done!